ManuelLeichtle/blog.camunda.org/content/post/2018/09/camunda-bpm-7100-alpha4-released.md

 Camunda BPM is now on the cutting-edge of Java since this release brings support for Java 9 & 10 as well as for Java 11 – which has been released just a few days ago.

-## Next Steps…
+## What's Next?

-As usual the fourth alpha release is scheduled for the end of the next month and we are already working on it.
+The next alpha version is scheduled for the end of October and our team is already working on it.

-Among other things, we are working on the following topics, which are planned to be released in one of the next alpha releases:

-* Support of latest Wildfly version
-* bpmn-js plugins are available in Cockpit

-To get a complete overview of already implemented and planned features, please take a look at the [roadmap](https://camunda.com/learn/community/#roadmap) for the bigger list of planned features.

 The minor release of **Camunda BPM 7.10** is coming this fall (November 30, 2018).

+You can find out more details if you check out our [roadmap](https://camunda.com/learn/community/#roadmap).

-## Your Feedback Is Highly Appreciated!
+## Your Feedback Matters!

-With every release we constantly strive to improve **Camunda BPM**.
-To make this possible, we rely on your feedback.
+With every release we constantly strive to improve Camunda BPM.
+To make this possible, we are reliant on your feedback.
 Feel free to share your ideas and suggestions with us.

 You can contact us by writing a post in the [forum](https://forum.camunda.org/).